i-am-creator/agentic-ai/README.md

   * `SystemAgent` runs shell commands.
   * `FileAgent` performs basic file reads and writes.
   * `CodeAgent` does a trivial text substitution to simulate refactoring.
-  * `SummarizerAgent` truncates logs to 200 characters.
+  * `SummarizerAgent` calls an LLM to condense task history.

 ## Usage